 logging.level.org.springframework.jdbc.core.StatementCreatorUtils=TRACE

-Use JdbcTemplate/JdbcClient to handle these cases.
+Use JdbcTemplate/JdbcClient directly to handle these cases.

 1.Connection issues: